Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Chemical Exposure From Products

-Consumers can also have exposed to dangerous substances from the products they are using.
+Consumers can also be exposed to dangerous substances from their products.
 Whether it’s from the materials in the product or an effect of its consumption, chemical exposure can lead to immediate and slow-to-manifest injuries.

 Here are some examples:

-- Expired medicines (but were not in the labels)
+• Expired medicines (but were not on the labels)

-This type of exposure can be more dangerous than other types of defects because the effects may not be apparent after just one use of the product.
-It may also take time to determine the injury you have as a result of the chemical exposure from these products.
+This type of exposure can be more dangerous than other defects because the effects may not be apparent after just one product use.
+It may also take time to determine your injury due to the chemical exposure from these products.

-5 Steps You Need To Do When You’re Injured by a Defective Product
+5 Steps You Need To Do When A Defective Product Injures You

 The big problem with defective products is aside from sustaining injuries from them, they can lead to wrongful death.
-Thus, companies must be responsible to ensure that their products are safe for consumption.
+Thus, companies must ensure that their products are safe for consumption.

 This is not simply about getting compensation to help pay your bills.
-Doing these necessary actions can help warn the public and lessen the risk of others being hurt.
+These necessary actions can help warn the public and lessen the risk of hurting others.
 Also, it can trigger a process change in the product’s company that will help them champion public safety first and foremost.

-If you have any injuries from a product defect, here are the steps you need to do:
+If you have any injuries from a product defect, here are the steps you need to take:

 Step #1: Seek Medical Help

 If you or your family member has any injuries, the first thing to do is seek medical help.
-Even if the injury is not significant, do not underestimate it and get help from emergency services even if it’s just first aid.
+Even if the injury is insignificant, do not underestimate it and get help from emergency services, even if it’s just first aid.

 The top priority for you is to tend to your injuries.
 Additionally, some injuries may not be as apparent during the first few hours of the incident.
 Some injuries may manifest even after a few days.
 Take accurate notes on your medical condition since these will be helpful for the next steps.

-Make sure to follow up with your treatment and that you’re up-to-date with your doctor’s appointments.
+Ensure you follow up with your treatment and are up-to-date with your doctor’s appointments.
 Not only will this help you be physically well, but it will also be additional evidence to your product liability lawsuit.

 Step #2: Gather Evidence and Preserve the Product

-After getting the medical help that you need, take note of everything that was occurring.
+After getting the medical help that you need, take note of everything that is occurring.
 It’s crucial that you take photos and notes on the events that were taking place.

 Do you have any bruises or physical injuries?
 Take photos of it.
 Aside from the medical records, the photo evidence will be helpful to your case.
-You should also take photos of the area where the accident have taken place.
+You should also take photos of the area where the accident occurred.
 Of course, take photos of the product itself, especially if you can detect the defect on the outside.

 You should also document the dates and times you were using the product.
 If you can, also take note of its details.
 In fact, do not throw away the defective product in question.
-Preserve it as much as you can so that you can present it to your defective product attorney.
+Preserve it as much as possible to present it to your defective product attorney.

 Receipt and Warranty Card

 For a better chance of being successful in your product liability claim, you must be able to show the defective product itself.
-In court, an expert may be asked to examine the product and provide the assessment of whether it does have defects that could cause the injuries that you have received.
+In court, an expert may be asked to examine the product and assess whether defects could cause the injuries you have received.

-If the victim passed away due to the accident, then it will be up to the victim’s relatives to provide the product and evidence that it is indeed the cause of the wrongful death.
+If the victim passes away due to the accident, it will be up to the victim’s relatives to provide the product and evidence that it is the cause of the wrongful death.

 Step #3: Do Not Post on Social Media